-- develop a definition of systems by identifying the elements common to the following systems:

-- skeletal system

-- political systemseconomic systems

-- hydrologic systempostal system

-- examine a variety of international articles in daily papers and analyse an event in each under the following headings:
+- examine a variety of international articles in daily papers and analyse an event in each under the

 - How this event affects Canada

 - How this event affects Atlantic Canada

 - How this event affects me

 - examine the labels on their clothes or food items at home to identify their origin; place a tack for example on a world map to identify their community and other tacks to represent the origin of the items; use pieces of yarn to link their community to the places identified

 - outline the possible effects in Atlantic Canada of one of the following, in order to illustrate the concept of the global village:

 - global warming

 - economic slump in Asia

 - El Niño

 - political event in another country

 - Middle East oil embargo

 - a major volcanic eruption, e.g., Mt.
 Pinatubo

 - develop presentations to the United Nations that argue that the northern cod issue is both an international and a national issue

 - imagine they are farmers in the Atlantic region and explain how advances in transportation have forced them to compete in the global economy

 - debate the following statements:

-- Canada's immigration policies are not open enough.
+- Canada's immigration policies are not open

 - Atlantic Canada needs more immigrants to help its economy.

 - Canada should reduce its immigration quota and increase its refugee quota.